Let's Go All the Way (Sly Fox song)

-"Let's Go All the Way" is a song by American dance-pop duo Sly Fox.
+"Let's Go All the Way" is a song by American new wave duo Sly Fox.
 Released as a single in 1985 from their debut studio album, Let's Go All the Way, the record became a sleeper hit, entering the top 10 of the singles charts in both the United States and the United Kingdom the following year.
 Despite receiving considerable commercial and critical success, the group failed to match expectations with their later singles and are sometimes referred to as a one-hit wonder.
 Original MTV veejay Martha Quinn has described "Let's Go All the Way" as "one of the funkiest songs ever".

 Composition

 The track begins with synthesizer-processed chanting, with the lines "Simonini" repeating over a recurrent buzzing until drums and a synth-led riff begin.
 The duo of Gary "Mudbone" Cooper and Michael Camacho's harmonized vocals then come in, punctuated with deadpan "yeah, yeah, yeah"s.
 The title, repeated in the chorus, is often misconstrued as being about consummating a sexual relationship.
 In actuality, the lyrics contain no sexual content, but rather express disillusionment with aspects of late-20th century politics ("presidential party/No one wants to dance") and a yearning to perfect the human condition ("We need heaven on earth today/We can make a better way").

 Cooper said the titular line is in fact a message of encouragement: "For me, the song simply meant that whatever your goal, dream or vision, you should go all the way to get it.
 In other words, don't let anything stop you from achieving, especially yourself.
 Those that saw the video saw it had kids destroying weapons etc. I guess some wanted to relate it to sex, and it could be whatever you want it to be, kind of like funk in general...ha ha ha!"